ed-syspertec/Virtel/docs/manuals/howto/AT-TLS/Virtel-AT-TLS-Howto.rst

 **1.5 Client certificates**

-*Extracting the userid from a client certificate*
+*1.5.1 Extracting the userid from a client certificate*

 Virtel can extract the userid of a user from a client certificate presented to Virtel during the SSL handshake.
 For this to occur the following must be true:-